Portland Trail Blazers: 1995–2006: Rebuilding and troubles

 Several players left in free agency, including Terry Porter (1995), Buck Williams (1996), and Clifford Robinson (1997).
 Meanwhile, Trail Blazer management decided to leave Jerome Kersey unprotected in the 1995 expansion draft.

 In an effort to quickly rebuild the team's roster, they acquired several players who were highly talented but had negative reputations for off-court troubles.
 Isaiah Rider was traded to the team by the Minnesota Timberwolves for a draft pick, and was considered to be a problematic player due to his previous arrests for assault, gambling and marijuana possession.
 He was arrested for marijuana possession just two days before his expected debut with the Blazers.
 Rasheed Wallace, who had garnered a reputation as a hot-tempered player since college, was also acquired in a trade with the Washington Bullets.
 Point guard Kenny Anderson was signed as a free agent, and subsequently traded to the Toronto Raptors for Damon Stoudamire in February 1998; the Raptors traded Anderson to the Boston Celtics five days later, because he did not want to play in Canada for the 3 year old franchise.
 The team found success and eventually returned to the Western Conference finals in 1999 under head coach Mike Dunleavy.
-They beat the Phoenix Suns in the first round, sweeping them 3-0 and made history as it was the first time the Blazers had advanced from the first round since 1992.
-In the Semi-finals, they defeated the two-time defending Western Conference champions Utah Jazz with a 4–2 victory series.
+They beat the Phoenix Suns in the first round, sweeping them 3–0, marking the first time the Blazers had advanced past the first round since 1992.
+In the semi-finals, they defeated the two-time defending Western Conference champions Utah Jazz with a 4–2 series win.
 In the Western Conference Finals, they faced the San Antonio Spurs, led by Tim Duncan, and were subsequently defeated in a 4–0 sweep.

 After the failed championship run, Whitsitt sent Rider, who was the leading scorer that season with 13.9 points per game, and guard Jim Jackson to the Atlanta Hawks for guard Steve Smith.
 In one of their biggest acquisitions yet, the team added six-time champion and seven-time All-Star Scottie Pippen from the Houston Rockets.
 In the 1999–2000 season, the team advanced to the Western Conference finals, where they beat the Minnesota Timberwolves 3–1 in the opening round and the Utah Jazz 4–1 in the semifinals.
 They advanced to the conference finals where they faced a Los Angeles Lakers team led by Shaquille O'Neal and Kobe Bryant.
 In that series, the Trail Blazers lost 3 of the first 4 games but came back to win games 5 and 6, forcing a game 7.
 The Blazers had a 15-point lead at the start of the fourth quarter, but eventually lost their lead when the Lakers had a 25–4 run.
 The Trail Blazers lost game 7, 89–84 and the Lakers won the championship.